-Though I am an advocate for wearing gloves and eye protection, I often slice jalapenos without gloves when I’m in a hurry.
-It doesn’t take much spicy pepper juices to get your hands burning from peppers.
+Though I am an advocate for wearing nitrile gloves and eye protection, I often slice jalapenos without gloves when I’m in a hurry.
+It doesn’t take much spicy pepper juice to get your hands burning from peppers.
 Regrets.

-So, this one is for us morons.
-We’ll never learn to be proactive, but we can at least learn how to get rid of hot pepper burn on hands.
+So, this one is for all of us who will never learn to be proactive.
+But, we can at least learn how to get rid of hot pepper burn on the hands.
 Use our methods to get some quick relief from hot pepper hands, and to help prevent this in the future.